michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0001.md

 - n: the state of the economy declines; a widespread decline in the GDP and employment and trade lasting from six months to a year
 - n: a small concavity
 ### Family
+- recession: recessional, recessions+
-recession: recessional, recessions+;cede: ceded, cedes, ceding, cession, recede;cession: cessions;recede: receded, recedes, receding, recession;recessional: recessionals
+- cede: ceded, cedes, ceding, cession, recede
+- cession: cessions
+- recede: receded, recedes, receding, recession
+- recessional: recessionals
 ### Examples
 - Still, the years after the Great Recession dug a deep hole for the companies to clear.
 - The Great Recession hurt school funding, according to the lawsuit.